jlaydevant/Binary-Equilibrium-Propagation/README.md

 # Training Dynamical Binary Neural Networks with Equilibrium Propagation
 This repository contains the code to reproduce the results of the paper "Training Dynamical Binary Neural Network with Equilibrium Propagation".

-Here are listed description of the code uploaded and the commands to be run to reproduce the results shown in the paper.
-Depending on the commands used in the parser we can train networks with binary weights and which have a full-precision or binary activation.
+The project contains the following files:

++ `main.py`: executes the code, with arguments specified in a parser.

++ `Network.py`: contains the network classes.

++ `Tools.py`: contains the functions to run on the networks as well as some useful functions for data analysis.

++ `Plotfunction.py`: contains the functions to plot the results from the results files.

 ## I - Package requirements